 “Information and communication technology (ICT) has revolutionised virtually every aspect of our life and work.
 Students unable to navigate through a complex digital landscape will no longer be able to participate fully in the economic, social and cultural life around them.”

 At Wirreanda Secondary School, we pride ourselves in educating our students on Digital Citizenship and Digital Literacies.
-Whilst embracing the power of digital technology, we recognise the need to raise awareness of the risks that students can face online.
+Whilst embracing the power of digital technologies, we recognise the need to raise awareness of the risks that students can face online.
 However, this area can be difficult to navigate for all concerned.

 Acceptable Use of ICT